mariosplen/fifteen-puzzle/README.md

 for more examples and illustrations visit [How to check if an instance of 15 puzzle is solvable?](https://www.geeksforgeeks.org/check-instance-15-puzzle-solvable/ "How to check if an instance of 15 puzzle is solvable?")
+.

 ##### isSolvable()

-Applies the rules discussed above and returns true if the state is solvable
+Applies the rules discussed above and returns true if the state is solvable.

 ```kotlin
 fun isSolvable(): Boolean {